Skip to main content

 What Is ESTA?

-ESTA is applied for entirely online, costs only USD 21, and is typically approved within minutes to 72 hours.
+ESTA is applied for entirely online, costs USD 40.27, and is typically approved within minutes to 72 hours.
 Once approved, it is valid for 2 years or until your passport expires (whichever comes first), and allows multiple trips of up to 90 days each.

 ESTA Key Facts